wharfkit/docs/wharf/UserInterface.md

 onSign: () => Promise<void>
 ```

-After any included [TransactPlugin](#) hooks have had their opportunity to process, the `onSign` call is made to the user interface to indicate that the transaction is about to be signed by the [WalletPlugin](#).
+After any included [TransactPlugin](#) instances have had their opportunity to process their [beforeSign](#) hooks, the `onSign` call is made to the user interface to indicate that the transaction is about to be signed by the [WalletPlugin](#).

 ##### onSignComplete
 ```ts
 onSignComplete: () => Promise<void>
 ```

-Following a successful call to the [WalletPlugin](#) to sign the transaction, the `onSignComplete` call is made to indicate a signature has been retrieved.
+Following a successful call to the [WalletPlugin](#) to sign the transaction and all [TransactPlugin](#) instances have executed their [afterSign](#) hooks, the `onSignComplete` call is made to indicate a signature has been retrieved.

 ##### onBroadcast
 ```ts
 onBroadcast: () => Promise<void>
 ```

 If the [transact](#) call has the default flag of `broadcast: true`, the `onBroadcast` call is made to the user interface as it prepares to broadcast the transaction to the network.

 Note that if the `broadcast: false` flag is set, this event will not be called.

 ##### onBroadcastComplete
 ```ts
 onBroadcastComplete: () => Promise<void>
 ```

-Following a successful call to broadcast the transaction, the `onBroadcastComplete` call is made to indicate that the transaction has been successfully broadcast to the designated blockchain.
+Following a successful call to broadcast the transaction and execution of the [TransactPlugin](#) instances [afterBroadcast](#) hooks, the `onBroadcastComplete` call is made to indicate that the transaction has been successfully broadcast to the designated blockchain.

 Note that if the `broadcast: false` flag is set, this event will not be called.

 ##### onTransactComplete
 ```ts